joshua-hvmn/SIA/README.md

 ```
 It will ask how your system is configured.
 Enter the number corresponding to your choice.

-If you accidentally pick the wrong one or you change your system (i.e. *upgrade* from an Nvidia GPU to an AMD GPU), you can manually run `./setup.sh` to change the setup!
+If you accidentally pick the wrong one or you change your system (i.e. *upgrade* from an Nvidia GPU to an AMD GPU), you can run `./start.sh -s` to change the setup!
 Just don't delete the archive, or the scripts might not work.

 **4. Generate the Secret Key**: